UnifiedPaymentSolutions/everypay-ios3/README.md

 APM screen presents a preconfigured Card Details form and user have to enter the information of user card to perform payment.

-**NB!** You have to add following item to your Info.plist file, in order for SDK to work.
+**NB!** If your server runs on non-secure (http) domains, you have to add following item to your Info.plist file, in order for SDK to work.
 Otherwise ATS will complain about TLS handshake :
 ```xml
     <key>NSAppTransportSecurity</key>
         <dict>